7 [Not So Deadly, But Still Troublesome] Business Blogging Sins

-Generally speaking, companies that have a blog tend to generate 66% more leads than companies that close their eyes on this.
-On your blog you can break the news about new product releases, publish valuable info, D-I-Y guides & life hacks that are handy for the readers.
+Generally speaking, companies that have a blog tend to generate 66% more leads than companies that close their eyes to this.
+On your blog, you can break the news about new product releases, publish valuable info, D-I-Y guides & life hacks that are handy for the readers.
 If you are consistent and transparent, you are more likely to grow your customer base.

 Now, you’re probably thinking ‘Hmm.
 My niche is boring.
 What can I blog about?’
 The truth is – there are no boring niches.
 Even if you are into something as ordinary as kitchen utensils – you can find your reader if you write about your subject in an interesting way.

 Sin 2.
 You write your blog for search engines only

-What’s the point in blog that doesn’t convert?
+What’s the point of a blog that doesn’t convert?

 Exactly.
 When you focus specifically on search engines, you might over-optimize your articles & make them impossible to read.

-On the other hand, if you don’t SEO-optimize your blog – this can be another rookie mistake.
+On the other hand, if you don’t add SEO elements to your blog – this can be another rookie mistake.

 The solution lies somewhere in between.
 Of course, you should certainly research keywords and incorporate them into your writing.
 Definitely check out various services for identifying LSI keywords for your content.
 The key is to make these keywords feel natural.

 Oftentimes, adding keywords is the breeze: because you can’t avoid them when writing on certain topics.
-But don’t put in these keyword sets in every sentence and passage – this will harm user experience dramatically.
+But don’t put these keyword sets in every sentence and passage – this will harm the user experience dramatically.

 Make no mistake – Google is getting smarter.
-In 2020, it can definitely tell articles overstuffed with keywords from the ones that actually bring value.
-Therefore, focus on the benefits first, keywords - second.
+In 2022, it can definitely tell articles overstuffed with keywords from the ones that actually bring value.
+Therefore, focus on the benefits first, and keywords - second.

 Sin 3.
 You keep your blog too corporate… Or too salesy

 Many corporate blogs use very formal language and style.
 They want to be taken seriously and it’s plain clear.
 Who wants to come off as some goofy guys who know nothing about their field?